Eritrean Highlights

 Situated in the highlands, at around 1400m in altitude, Keren is a relaxed town best known for its markets and collection of old Italian buildings – the Italians used the town as a retreat from the often searing heat of the lowland, and it was a major centre of industry during that period.
 It was also the site of a major battle during the Second World War, with Allied Forces taking 52 days to conquer the well defended town – the history of this can be seen in the Italian War Cemetery here.
 It’s best visited during its weekly market, when various ethnic groups come to trade vegetables, spices, livestock and just about anything else you can imagine.

-Day 4 - Keren - Barentu
+Day 4 - Keren

-Day 5 - Kunama Village - Asmara
+Day 5 - Massawa

 Massawa